 SMART bases its therapeutic riding program on good horsemanship, sound riding techniques and therapeutic and hippotherapy standards that are approved by the Professional Association of Therapeutic Horsemanship, Intl (PATH Intl.)
 The general goals concentrate on the respectful and empathetic care and handling of a horse and riding skills.
 The riding lessons challenge the rider physically, cognitively and emotionally.
 A lesson usually includes mounting, warm-up, review of previously learned skills, introduction of new skill, game or activity, cool down, dismount and care of tack and horse.

-SMART also offers private therapeutic riding lessons at $45 per half hour.
+SMART also offers private therapeutic riding lessons at $75 per half hour.
 This allows us to pay our volunteer instructors for their additional time at SMART.
-No scholarships are available for private lessons.

 The benefits and skills learned during therapeutic horseback riding go hand in hand with the acquisition of basic living skills---at all ages and developmental levels.
 Learning how to safely and empathetically interact with horses and how to use proper body mechanics to effectively control a horse improves our rider's physical, cognitive and social abilities and enables them to transfer these abilities to other aspects of their life i.e., into the classroom and home.
 Some of these skills include: